bspeice/speice.io/_drafts/case-study-optimization.md

 # Optimizing dtparse

-See, I knew that there were some allocations that happen during the `dtparse::parse` method, but I was totally wrong about where the bulk of allocations occurred in my program.
+See, I knew that there were some allocations during calls to `dtparse::parse`, but I was totally wrong about where the bulk of allocations occurred in my program.
 Let me post the code and see if you can spot the mistake: